lovethisgame/drop/docs/guide.md

             { a.onPoolUpdated(); });
 ```

-Using shortcut syntax, calls can be shortened to:
+Given there is a single method per Notification interface, a shortcut syntax can be used:

 ```actionscript
     IPoolManager(instanceOf(IPoolManager)).managePool(3);